Mobile Responsive Website

 If that wasn’t enough, Google has also been penalizing non-mobile-friendly sites since 2015.

 Despite this development, there are still some veterinary websites (and marketing providers) that have not adjusted their backend to be responsive to all devices.
-Since a website appears differently on a desktop computer than it does on a tablet or cell phone, certain elements need to be tweaked to ensure that its readability is compatible with all devices.
+Since a website appears differently on a desktop computer than it does on a tablet or cellphone, certain elements need to be tweaked to ensure that its readability is compatible on all devices.

-This affects not only the user experience but also search rankings—if a page is not responsive, its visibility will suffer.
-This simple-yet-important step is critical in this digital, smartphone-driven age and, although numbers are up for 2018, every veterinary practice should absolutely have a responsive website.
+This affects not only the user-experience, but also search rankings—if a page is not responsive, its visibility will suffer.
+This simple-yet-important step is critical in this digital, smartphone-driven age, and while it seems the industry has plateaued this year, we still believe every veterinary practice should have a responsive website.